-Australia and Malaysia cooperate closely on a range of security issues, with good links between police and immigration agencies.
+Australia and Malaysia cooperate closely on security issues, with good links between police and immigration agencies.
 In August 2002, Australia and Malaysia signed a memorandum of understanding on cooperation to combat international terrorism.
 Bilateral agreements on mutual assistance in criminal matters and extradition entered into force on 28 December 2006.
 Australia and Malaysia signed a Memorandum of Understanding on Combating Transnational Crime and Developing Police Cooperation on 13 May 2009 and a Memorandum of Understanding on Maritime Security on 12 July 2011.

 Australian expertise in education and training is highly regarded in Malaysia.
 Bilateral links in this sector date back before the Colombo Plan.
 Education for many Malaysian students has traditionally been provided at universities in Australia, but university twinning arrangements and Australian campuses in Malaysia now allow Malaysian students to undertake Australian courses in Malaysia.
 Three Australian universities have campuses in Malaysia – Monash University, Curtin University and Swinburne University of Technology.

-Around 22,000 Malaysian students enrolled in Australian education institutions onshore in 2012, and around 21,000 Malaysian and international students are studying for Australian qualifications in Malaysia.
+In 2012, approximately 22,000 Malaysian students were enrolled in Australian education institutions onshore, and approximately 21,000 Malaysian and international students were studying for Australian qualifications in Malaysia.
 Malaysia ranks second as a source country for international students in higher education in Australia and fourth overall across all sectors.
 It is estimated more than 300,000 Malaysians have undertaken courses in Australia.

-During his official visit to Malaysia in July 2008, former Prime Minister Rudd announced the launch of a pilot Sister Schools Program which links six schools in Malaysia with six in Victoria.
-In July 2009, the then Minister for Foreign Affairs, Mr Stephen Smith, announced the expansion of this program to double the number of participating schools in Australia and Malaysia.
-The program aims to fill a gap in Australia's education relationship with Malaysia – while there has long been a strong relationship at the level of tertiary education, much less interaction has occurred at the primary and secondary levels.
+In July 2008, former Prime Minister Rudd announced the launch of a pilot Sister Schools Program which linked six schools in Malaysia with six schools in Victoria.
+In July 2009, the former Minister for Foreign Affairs, Stephen Smith, announced the expansion of this program to double the number of participating schools in Australia and Malaysia.
 The Sister Schools Program is managed by the Australia-Malaysia Institute (see below).